Spencer-Easton/Apps-Script-GSApp-Library/README.md

     function removeUsers()

     /*
     * Requests an Oauth token for each user added.
+Saves it in the GSApp object.
     * @return {object} self for chaining
     *\
     function requestToken()